 PROLAW Mexico Scholarship

 PROLAW is offering a full scholarship to an applicant from Mexico for the academic year 2018-19 for the LLM in Rule of Law for Development.
 The scholarship will cover all tuition and student fees, as well as a stipend for living costs for the eight months of study in Rome.
 Eligible candidates for this scholarship are Mexican legal professionals with at least two years work experience and with a demonstrated interest in rule of law.
 Applicants should submit their applications through the normal PROLAW LLM application process, ensuring to include a detailed Statement of Purpose that outlines their merits for the scholarship award.
-The deadline for a scholarship application is 15 April 2018.
+The deadline for a scholarship application has been extended to 30 May 2018.

 PROLAW offers an academic fellowship position which receives a tuition award.
 The description of this position and how to apply can be found here: PROLAW Admin Fellow